 In today's global economy, students must be well-prepared for the demands of college and the workplace.
-The Minnesota Department of Education provides and supports the development of quality resources, tools and strategies designed to assist students as they transition from middle school to high school and into an increasingly wide array of postsecondary options.
+We provide and support the development of quality resources, tools and strategies designed to assist students as they transition from middle school to high school and into an increasingly wide array of postsecondary options.

 Planning for Students' Successful Transition to Postsecondary and Employment

-Legislation requires all students starting in 9th grade to have a "Plan" around 7 key elements.
-This plan will have many names but it should be looked at as a life plan that includes academic scheduling, career exploration, 21st Century Skills, community partnerships, college access, all forms of postsecondary training, and experiential learning opportunities.
-This guide provides resources around all 7 required areas, as well as some recognized strategies and partnerships that could assist with implementing this directive.
+Legislation requires all students starting in 9th grade to have a Personal Learning Plan.
+This plan should include academic scheduling, career exploration, career and employment-related skills, community partnerships, college access, all forms of postsecondary training, and experiential learning opportunities.
+This guide provides resources in all eight required areas, as well as strategies and partnerships that can help implement this directive.
 Access the Planning for Students’ Successful Transition to Postsecondary Education and Employment (120B.125) Toolkit below.

 Ready, Set, Go MN

 Advanced Placement (AP) is a College Board program that offers Minnesota high school students the opportunity to take rigorous, college-level courses and earn college credit while in high school.
-The content in AP courses is structured similarly to college coursework.
+The content in AP courses is structured like college courses.
 Students who complete an AP course and take the end-of-course examination may qualify for college credit from postsecondary institutions, provided their score meets the institution’s credit policy.
-These courses prepare students for further education and college admissions offices often look favorably on a history of AP coursework on student transcripts.
+These courses help prepare students for further education and many colleges look favorably on transcripts that include AP coursework.

 College-Level Examination Program (CLEP)

-High school students can earn college credit by taking a computer-based test of their knowledge.
-The College-Level Examination Program (CLEP) is a College Board program that allows students to accelerate their education by skipping introductory college-level courses in subjects they have already mastered through general academic instruction, significant independent study, extracurricular work or volunteerism.
-There are 33 exams on a variety of subjects.
-The time and money saved can be used toward early college completion or to pursue a second major or advanced degree.
-CLEP exams are accepted for credit by more than 2,900 colleges and universities.
-Please check with the postsecondary institution of your choice for their most recent CLEP credit policy.
-Visit the College Board web site for more information.
+The College-Level Examination Program (CLEP) is a College Board program that allows students to accelerate their education by earning college credit by taking a computer-based test of their knowledge.
+Learning can be done through general academic instruction, independent study, extracurricular work or volunteerism.
+The time and money saved can be significant.
+Check with the postsecondary institution of your choice for their most recent CLEP credit policy.
+Visit the College Board website for more information.